viktomas/godu/README.md

 <img src="https://media.giphy.com/media/AhMAsxHCOM1Ve/giphy.gif" width="100%" />

-Tired of looking like a noob with [Disk Inventory X](http://www.derlien.com/) or SpaceMonger?
+Tired of looking like a noob with [Disk Inventory X](http://www.derlien.com/), [Daisy Disk](https://daisydiskapp.com/) or SpaceMonger?
 Do you want something that
 * can do the job
 * works in terminal
 * makes you look cool